Your Custom Text Here

 A homeowner at Windmill Pointe

-Unconstitutional delegation of “judicial power” to a private entity - The fining portion of Florida’s Section 720.305 constitutes an impermissible delegation by the Legislature to a private entity of the Courts’ Article V, Section 1 (“Courts”) “judicial power.”[1]
+Unconstitutional delegation of “judicial power” to a private entity - The fining portion of Florida’s Section 720.305 (in my opinion) constitutes an impermissible delegation by the Legislature to a private entity of the Courts’ Article V, Section 1 (“Courts”) “judicial power.”
 In pertinent part, Article V, Section 1 of Florida’s Constitution states: “SECTION 1.
 Courts.—The judicial power shall be vested in a supreme court, district courts of appeal, circuit courts and county courts.
 No other courts may be established by the state, any political subdivision or any municipality…” (Emphasis supplied).

 Section 720.305 – In pertinent part, Section 720.305(2), Fla.Stat., states as follows: “(2) An association may levy reasonable fines.
 A fine may not exceed $100 per violation against any member or any member’s tenant, guest, or invitee for the failure of the owner of the parcel or its occupant, licensee, or invitee to comply with any provision of the declaration, the association bylaws, or reasonable rules of the association unless otherwise provided in the governing documents.”
 Sub-section 720.305(2)(b) creates an internal appeals system by a group (appointed by the board) to determine “whether to confirm or reject the fine or suspension levied by the board.”
 There is no provision to appeal the fine to the court system, nor is there an automatic stay of enforcement of the fine should an appeal to the courts be taken.